 Browse or type to filter items, then click the arrow and select Exclude next to the ad unit you want to exclude.

 At least one placement or ad unit must be included in targeting.

 You can use this targeting option for custom key-values, audience, and content metadata with system-defined criteria such as bandwidth, geography, or operating system.

 Configure key-values in Ad Manager and then include them in your ad tags.
 If a line item targets a key-value, the ad server serves it to the ad tags on your website that include the key-value (assuming all other targeting criteria in the line item matches the ad tag).

-You can use custom and free-form targeting keys in the same line item, but an individual targeting key can only be set to either custom or free-form.
+You can use custom and dynamic targeting keys in the same line item, but an individual targeting key can only be set to either custom or dynamic.

 Previous trafficking experience